AleAliSousa/Evo-M1-Trait-Data/____Unpublished__ProjectKaskan/Project Kaskan remeasuring/ReadMe.txt

 1. Open PDF in Adobe and Export > Image > JPEG
 2. Open a figure page in ImageJ
 3. Start with linear scale
+- Use the line selection tool to draw a line along the length of the scale bar
+- go to Analyze > Set Scale
+- input the known physical distance represented by the line bar in the "known distance" field, along with the appropriate unit of measurement

 4. Next Wand (tracing) tool
 5. Do largest structure first